 Note that all Cub Scouts are in a single unit called the pack.

-Tiger Cubs and Cub Scouts wear a blue uniform with a different-colored neckerchief denoting their level.
+Cub Scouts wear a blue uniform with a different-colored neckerchief denoting their level.
 Webelos can wear the blue uniform, or switch to the khaki Boy Scout uniform with Webelos insignia.
 Hats and neckerchief slides also change year by year.

 Cub Scouting youth are male only.